Technical Whitepaper

 Deterministic Policy Repo: Rules must be machine-readable and centrally stored.
 GovenAI Registry: Schema-level constraints without probabilistic logic.

 Coercive Mode: The architecture must block high-risk actions immediately.
-Fail-Closed Arch: Revoked registry readiness triggers instant, automated denial.
+Fail-Closed Arch: Revoked readiness triggers instant, automated denial.

 Audit Traceability: Every decision must produce an unalterable, hashed record.
 SHA-256 Chaining: Permits/Denies are hashed into an immutable forensic trail.